Troy Batchelor: Australia

-Born in Brisbane, Queensland, Troy Batchelor enjoyed his first success when he won the 2001 Queensland and New South Wales Under-16 championships and followed this up by winning the 2003 Australian Under-16 Championship at the Bibra Lake Speedway in Perth.
+Born in Brisbane, Queensland, Batchelor enjoyed his first success when he won the 2001 Queensland and New South Wales Under-16 championships and followed this up by winning the 2003 Australian Under-16 Championship at the Bibra Lake Speedway in Perth.
 After graduating to the senior ranks following his 16th birthday, Batchelor won the Queensland State Championship in 2007 before he moved to Adelaide in South Australia where he has won the South Australian Championship at the Gillman Speedway six times (2008-2011, 2013, 2017).
 As of 2023, he sat third in the all-time SA title winners list behind joint record holders John Boulger and Jack Young.
 Boulger and Young each won nine SA titles during their respective careers.

-In January 2008, he finished runner-up to Chris Holder in the Australian Solo Championship.
+In January 2008, Batchelor finished runner-up to Chris Holder in the Australian Solo Championship.
 In January 2013, he won the Australian Championship after having finished second in both 2008 and 2010.

 Batchelor also won the Australian Long Track Championship in 2003 at the Bathurst Showground, and again in 2004 at the Wagga Wagga Showground.
 On 3 December 2016, Batchelor added the Victorian Championship to his resume when he won the championship at Undera Park, defeating the U/21 World champion Max Fricke in the final.

 UK and Europe

 Batchelor began his British speedway career in 2005 when he signed for King's Lynn Stars in the Premier League.
 In his first year, he won the Premier League Knockout Cup and the Premier Trophy, with King's Lynn defeating Rye House Rockets in both finals.
 The next season Batchelor was back at King's Lynn and was also Elite League team Coventry Bees number 8 rider.
 That year King's Lynn won a treble of the Premier League Championship, Premier Trophy and the Premier League Knockout Cup.
 He also helped Coventry win the Elite League Knockout Cup.

 In 2007, Batchelor stepped up to the Elite League full-time with the Poole Pirates, whom he signed for on loan from King's Lynn.
 He also signed for Polish team Unia Leszno in the Ekstraliga and helped them win the 2007 Ekstraliga Championship.
 In 2008, Batchelor was on loan at Swindon Robins and continued with Unia Leszno in Poland.
 He also signed for Dackarna in the Swedish Elitserien.

-Following two years with Peterborough Panthers in 2010 and 2011, he joined Swindon for the 2012 season and won the 2012 Elite League with the club.
+Following two years with Peterborough Panthers in 2010 and 2011, Batchelor joined Swindon for the 2012 season and won the 2012 Elite League with the club.